-The main reason for household non-response was refusal (9% of the eligible sample in Wave 2).
-Among the newly generated households, difficulties in obtaining forwarding addresses for those who moved also contributed to the non-response rate.
+The main reason for household non-response was refusal (9 per cent of the eligible sample in Wave 2).
+Among the newly-generated households, difficulties in obtaining forwarding addresses for those who moved also contributed to the non-response rate.

 Given the relatively high sample attrition rate, it was important to carefully check for any biases that may be introduced if attrition is related to characteristics of households, such as size, location, economic status and income.
-These checks were conducted in the course of devising sample weights for the data in Wave 2, using information on the households and individuals from the previous wave's interviews.
+These checks were conducted in the course of devising sample weights for the data in Waves 2 and 3, sing information on the households and individuals from the previous wave's interviews.
 The table below provides a summary of these results.
-The data in the tables are weighted by carrying forward the household weight from the previous wave.
-These weights do not provide an accurate match to the population, so the distributions should only be used to compare the characteristics of responding and non-responding households.
-For weighting purposes, non-sample households are included; that is, households which had moved abroad outside the EU or where the members had died between waves are included in 'All households'.
+The data in the tables are weighted by carrying forward the household weight from the previous wave.4 These weights do not provide an accurate match to the population, so the distributions should only be used to compare the characteristics of responding and non-responding households.
+For weighting purposes,

-$^2$ These include (a) households generated when someone from a Wave 1 household moves out to set up a new household or (b) pre-existing households that a mover from a wave 1 household had joined by 1995.
+$^{^2}$ These include (a) households generated when someone from a Wave 1 household moves out to set up a new household or (b) pre-existing households that a mover from a wave 1 household had joined by 1995.

-$^{3}$ Non-sample households are those where all members are deceased, moved to an institution or outside the EU, or households not containing a 'sample person' - someone who was in one of the original households in wave 1.
+$^{^{3}}$ Non-sample households are those where all members are deceased, moved to an institution or outside the EU, or households not containing a 'sample person' - someone who was in one of the original households in wave 1.

-&lt;sup>4 Newly generated households, for this purpose, get same household weight as the household from which they were generated.
+4 Newly-generated households, for this purpose, get same household weight as the household from which they were generated.